Enzo Reybier: International career

 Having soon been included in France youth selections, Enzo Reybier was part of the Pôle France in 2020, before being selected with the under-20 for the delayed Six Nations in June 2021.
 During the tournament, he scored tries against Wales and Scotland.
 He really stood out during the following tournament in 2022, scoring 3 tries as France finished second in the Six Nations, only narrowly losing against the Irish grand slam winners.

 Reybier was first called by Fabien Galthié to the French senior team for the first time in June 2022, for the summer tour of Japan.

-Style de jeu
+Playing style

 First playing as centre through the youth teams, Reybier successfully moved to the wing as he made his first steps toward professional rugby.
 He has been described as an explosive winger, elusive in attack but also with outstanding defensive abilities.

 Naming players like Jonny Wilkinson and Benjamín Urdapilleta as sources of inspiration in 2020, he has been compared to Italy international and fellow Rhône-Alpes-born player Ange Capuozzo.